Bonnie Prince Charlie (1948 film): Shooting

 Filming finally began in August 1947.
 By now the script was by Clemence Dane and was to be in two parts, The Story about the '45, and The Legend about Charlie fleeing from the British.
 Filming took over nine months.
 By October Stevenson had been replaced as director by Anthony Kimmins, the official reason being a contractual obligation owed by Stevenson.
 Kimmins was still on the film in December 1947.

 Kimmins also quit the film and was replaced by Korda himself.
 In November 1947 Ted Black reportedly walked off the film.
 However he is credited as sole producer on the movie.
 Will Fyffe collapsed during filming and was taken hospital; his scenes had to be re-shot with Morland Graham playing his part at an estimated cost of $100,000.
 Fyffe later died.

 Niven later recalled the film without affection:

 Bonnie Prince Charlie was one of those huge, florid extravaganzas that reek of disaster from the start.
 There was never a completed screenplay, and never during the eight months we were shooting were the writers more than two days ahead of the actors.
 In confusion we suffered three changes of directors, with Korda himself desperately taking over, and at one point I cabled Goldwyn: "I have now worked every day for five months on this picture and nobody can tell me how story ends.
 Advise."
 He didn't.
 He didn't even bother to answer.
 I loved Alex Korda, a brilliant, generous creature, but with this film he was wallowing in confusion.
 I felt sorry for him, but sorrier for myself as the Bonnie Prince who would assuredly bear the blame for the impending debacle.

 However, Niven did meet his second wife during filming.

 Variety gave the budget as US$4 million.
 The exact figure was £760,000 which made it one of the most expensive British films of all time.

-Post Production
+Post-production

 According to Emeric Pressburger's biographer, Pressburger and Michael Powell were asked by Korda to look at the film as a favor "to try and salvage it.
 It is difficult to say if they actually rewrote or reshot anything.
 More likely, Korda just wanted to take advantage of Emetic’s well-known incisiveness in structure and story in the editing room, hut after a fortnight’s work, Emeric gave up in disgust."